ArduPilot/ardupilot_wiki/common/source/docs/common-esc-grounding.rst

 ESC Grounding and Wiring Considerations
 =======================================

+On larger, heavier vehicles, very high motor currents can be present leading to several types of signaling issues which may impact reliable motor operation.
+On smaller vehicles the use of the ESC's BEC (when provided by the ESC) if an autopilot has on-board supply for servos requires special handling.

 ESC grounding issues are made up 3 forms of ESC signalling/coupling problems, resistive, capacitive and inductive.
 All three should be considered when building an aircraft.

 Inductive